• PolyD: complete guide to 3d Printing MJFTechnology

 Before explaining what 3D Printing MJF technology is, let's set out the aspects we will cover on this page:

-2. What advantages MJF has over other 3D printing techniques;
+2. What advantages Multi Jet Fusion has over other 3D printing techniques;

 3. What are the functionalities, the main materials used and the colours and finishes that can be applied with this printing technique;